 By Christmas morning, I am worn out.
 The gift exchanges go well.
 I get rhinestone shirts and cowboy boots.
 The twins love the spoon rings I found, to match the one I wear from the band.
 ‘Gator gets his as well.
 The moms are confused by the Picasso print I get them of a Cubist nude.
 I explain that the fractured depiction of one woman makes it look like two women overlapping each other.

 “I think I understand.
 It is a modernist approach,” Molly tries to explain my odd sense of art.
 The twins and I sing John Lennon’s ‘This is Christmas.’

 ‘Gator comes by with my final gift to the moms, which he helped pick out.
 It’s a black lab male puppy, all squirming and nervous, rushing around to everyone.

-We attend Baptist services on Christmas Eve, so later we all go to the Catholic mass together.
+We attend Baptist services on Christmas Eve and later go to Catholic mass together.
 Not much singing.
 I watch Jace fly about the altar and settle on the crucifix.
 We rededicated ourselves to each other.
 Jace gives me a heart attack by pretending to again be absorbed by the crucifix.
 He laughs at my panic.
-I tell him not to scare me like that, or else he’ll lose his place at the dinner table.
+I tell him not to scare me like that, or else he will lose his place at the dinner table.

 That night I call Tommy in Fort Lauderdale.
-The boy isn’t home, but Auntie Em is happy to chat with me.
+The boy is not home, but Auntie Em is happy to chat with me.